SmartlyDressedGames/Unturned-Docs/README.md

 - When asset properties are listed, they should generally follow a `**Name** *data type*: Description` format.
 Depending on the data type, it may be hyperlinked instead of italicized, or may also include required values if there is one.

 - Content block directives can be used to add notes, warnings, tips, and other admonitions.

+- Internal links should use the :ref: command.

 Building the Docs
 -----------------